AI & Travel

 Mindtrip is backed by strategic investors including Amex Ventures, Capital One Ventures, and United Airlines Ventures.
 It combines AI recommendations with quiz-based personalization and a "Magic Camera" feature that identifies landmarks or translates signs in real time.
 Mindtrip acquired Thatch in March 2025, adding 40,000+ expert-curated travel guides.

 As a planning tool, Mindtrip has an iOS app but no Android presence.
 There's no expense tracking, no packing checklists, and no offline mode for guides.
-We asked all four AI planners to build a 5-day Prague itinerary for a couple with a toddler.
-Only Mindtrip even mentioned playgrounds.
 The strength is discovery and inspiration, not trip management.
 It's completely free (revenue comes from affiliate commissions on bookings), which removes the pricing barrier but also means your recommendations are influenced by what earns the platform commission.

 Platforms: iOS, Web | Pricing: Free (affiliate-funded)